1990 Adur District Council election

 Elections to the Adur District Council were held on 3 May 1990, with one third of the council up for election, as well as vacancies in the Churchill and Manor wards.
 No elections were held for the single-member St Mary's ward.
-The sitting Resident councillor in Overall turnout jumped to 49.8%.
+Overall turnout jumped to 49.8%.

 The election resulted in the Social and Liberal Democrats retaining control of the council.

 Election result

 This resulted in the following composition of the council: